-- Share purchase agreement or the asset purchase agreement (generally prepared by the buyer's counsel). - Disclosure letter, if any, qualifying warranties (generally prepared by the seller).
+- Share purchase agreement or the asset purchase agreement (generally prepared by the buyer's counsel). - Disclosure letter, if any, qualifying warranties (generally prepared by the seller and its counsel).

 In an auction sale, it is common for the seller to prepare the first draft of all these documents.